weaveio/cordova-plugin-applepay-stripe/README.md

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
 Uses a Promise based interface in JavaScript.

+Further updated to generate a [Payment Method](https://stripe.com/docs/api/payment_methods) instead of payment token, which can be used with [Payment Intents](https://stripe.com/docs/payments/payment-intents) to create payments that comply with Strong Customer Authentication (SCA).

 This plugin is integrated to Stripe, if you want an integrated-less plugin you can use [cordova-plugin-applepay](https://www.npmjs.com/package/cordova-plugin-applepay)